peterliapin/alertai.backend/Workshop.md

 [IdeaController.cs](./src/AlertAI.Api/Controllers/IdeaController.cs)

-## Task 8 - Update Readme to include information about migrations
+### Task 8 - Update Readme to include information about migrations

-Update readme to show how tp add and run migrations locally.
-Note that we should run migrations before we start.
-Add new  section for developers explaining how to add new migrations and where they are located.
+Update readme to show how to add and run migrations locally.
+Note that we should run migrations before we do dotnet run.
+Please also add a new section for developers explaining how to add new migrations and where they are located.

-# Exerceise 2 - API documentation
+### Task 9 - API documentation

 [TopicsController.cs](./src/AlertAI.Api/Controllers/TopicsController.cs)

 Add SwaggerOperation and ProducesResponseType attribute to all API method similar to existing SendIdea method.

-# Exerceise 2 - Put migrations into a different folder

-# Exerceise 3 - Write the code that will go to GPT and execute prompt

-# Exerceise 4 - Write a new controller to send multiple ideas
+### Task 10 - Commit changes and use AI generate commit message

 ## Advanced Use Cases

-### Task 1 -
+### Task 1 - Show how @workspace, /explain, /fix, /new and /tests commands work.

+### Task 2 - Cover TopicsController with unit-tests

+Generate tests to cover #file:TopicsController.cs, take into account that instead of real EmailService we need to use #file:TestEmailService.cs.
+Use #file:IdeasControllerTests.cs as a source of inspiration on how to do the rest.

 ### Task 2 - Generate command to copy files over ssh